perseusrealdeal/TheTechnologicalTree/README.md

 # Points taken into account

-- Explicit start point placed in main.swift
+- Explicit start point placed in [main.swift](/XcodeTemplateProject/main.swift)
-- Explicit app globals within AppGlobals.swift
+- Explicit app globals within [AppGlobals.swift](/XcodeTemplateProject/Configuration/AppGlobals.swift)
-- Explicit user preferences logic within UserPreferences.swift
+- Explicit user preferences logic within [UserPreferences.swift](/XcodeTemplateProject/Configuration/UserPreferences.swift)
-- Explicit app delegate within test bundle
+- Explicit app delegate within test bundle [TestingAppDelegate.swift](XcodeTemplateProjectTests/Configuration/TestingAppDelegate.swift)
 - Settings bundle with Dark Mode option and release number sections
 - Localization test schemes for EN and RU as well
 - SwiftLint shell script as a build phase
-- Preconfigured GitHub CI, .gitignore, SwiftLint, README, and LICENSE
-- Light-weight logger
-- Software requirements templates
+- Software requirements

 # License MIT

-Copyright © 7531 - 7532 Mikhail Zhigulin of Novosibirsk
+Copyright © 7531 - 7533 Mikhail A. Zhigulin of Novosibirsk

-- The year starts from the creation of the world according to a Slavic calendar.
+- The year starts from the creation of the world in the Star temple according to a Slavic calendar.
 - September, the 1st of Slavic year.

 [LICENSE](/LICENSE) for details.